 What’s the one piece of money advice you wish everyone would follow?

-Cut up your credit cards and get out of debt.
+Start cutting up your credit cards and get out of debt.
 You need to get on a written, monthly budget and tell your money where to go, instead of wondering where it went.
 You might even feel like you got a raise.

 What common money advice do you think people should not follow?

 Don’t get caught up in get-rich-quick schemes or leverage debt to try to build wealth.
 Common sense is an oxymoron when it comes to most financial advice today.

 What’s the best thing you’ve personally done to build your wealth?